A Neural Entity Coreference Resolution Review: Discussion

-The mention-ranking models that use mention detection tools \citep{wiseman2015learning} improved on identifying non-anaphoric mentions while in models that use spans of text as input \citep{lee2017end,zhang-etal-2018-neural-coreference-biaffine} this is replaced by attention mechanisms which increases precision scores.
-However, they fail to make global decisions and as a result are prone to errors in transitivity.
+The mention-ranking models that use mention detection tools \citep{wiseman2015learning} improved on identifying non-anaphoric mentions while in models that use spans of text as input \citep{lee2017end,zhang-etal-2018-neural-coreference-biaffine} this is replaced by attention mechanisms, which increases precision scores.
+However, they fail to make global decisions and, as a result, are prone to errors in transitivity.
 While the transitivity issue is partially dealt in by a novel clustering methodology during inference which solves incompatible clusters \citep{gu2018study}, these models are unable to make decisions that require world knowledge.

-The entity-based models have generally implemented the task as a agglomerative clustering problem, predicting clusters directly.
+The entity-based models have generally implemented the task as an agglomerative clustering problem, predicting clusters directly.
 As such they improve on several aspects over the mention-ranking models, although they are also using mention detection tools which makes them prone to cascading errors.
 The have fewer FL mistakes, which is the main improvement over the previous approaches, leading to better identification of pleonastic pronouns, non-anaphoric pronouns and non-anaphoric nominal mentions.
-Since as all of the approaches use word embeddings, they also achieved a significant improvement over linking nominals with no head match over previous approaches.
+Since all of the approaches use word embeddings, they also achieved a significant improvement over linking nominals with no head match over previous approaches. {The most recent entity-based models focus on constraining the clustering decisions to further increase the performance as well as to save memory.}

-The latent structure models are converting the task of Coreference Resolution into a task of predicting latent tree structures and inferring the clusters from the resulting structures.
-As a result the required iterations to create such structures increase complexity, making the process very computationally expensive.
-As they attempt to solve the same issues faced by mention-raking problems, in a similar manner as entity-based models, they outperform both in terms of precision and recall as they are able to model very distant connections successfully.
+The latent structure models are converting the task of Coreference Resolution into a task of predicting latent structures and inferring the clusters from the resulting structures.
+As a result, the required iterations to create such structures increase complexity, making the process very computationally expensive. {What is more, to increase contextual information, most recent approaches incorporate methods to further enhance the latent space with context in the form of entity equalization }\citep{kantor2019coreference}{, entity type information}\citep{khosla2020using}{ or even completely changing the scope approach to Question Answering }\citep{wu-etal-2020-corefqa}{.} As they attempt to solve the same issues faced by mention-raking problems, in a similar manner as entity-based models, they outperform both model types in terms of precision and recall due to their ability to model very distant connections successfully.